slateci/slateci.github.io/_docs/quickstart/quickstart-cluster-install.md

 This guide assumes a freshly installed CentOS 7 system.
 All techniques should generalize to other suitably modern Linux systems, but specific commands can differ.

-This guide also assumes that your Kubernetes head node (or control plane) is on a publicly accessible IP with port 6443 open, in order for the SLATE API server to communicate with your cluster.
+This guide also assumes that your Kubernetes head node (or control plane) is on a publicly accessible IP address with port 6443 open, in order for the SLATE API server to communicate with your cluster.

+Finally, at least one additional publicly accessible IP address, not currently assigned to any specific machine.
+This is needed in order to install a kubernetes load balancer, which will in turn allocate an address to an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) which will provide convenient access to users' services.

 ## Obtain a SLATE token